dream1986/lilac/docs/cases.rst

 If you want to learn about Github Pages, head over to `GitHub Pages <http://pages.github.com/>`_.

-If you create a repository named `username.github.com` (now it's `username.github.io`), its master branch will be served on GitHub Pages.
+If you create a repository named ``username.github.com`` (now it's ``username.github.io``), its master branch will be served on GitHub Pages.

-If you create a branch named `gh-pages` on any repository, this branch will be served on GitHub Pages.
+If you create a branch named ``gh-pages`` on any repository, this branch will be served on GitHub Pages.

-GitHub Pages is a static files HTTP server, free to use and no bandwidth limit.
+GitHub Pages is a static files HTTP server, free to use and no bandwidth limiting.

 Here's a short tutorial to use lilac on github pages.